-For the year ended 30 June 2022, revenue amounted to \$115,522,000 as disclosed in Note 5 of the Financial Report.
+For the year ended 30 June 2023, revenue from continuing operations amounted to \$106,585,000 as disclosed in Note 5 of the Financial Report.

 The Group's accounting policy in respect of revenue is outlined in Note 3(b) and the significant judgement required in calculating revenue is described in Note 3(r).